-I am the author of numerous scholarly papers and two monographs.
+I am the author of more than seventy publications, including three research monographs and numerous papers in academic journals.
 Research interests include the environmental history and historical, cultural, and political ecology of the colonization of the Americas.
-I have made various contributions to the theorization of colonialism and landscape, the critique of neo-environmental determinism, to understanding pre-colonial and colonial agriculture and environmental change in Mexico, and to revealing African contributions to establishing cattle ranching in the Americas.
-With the publication of Black Ranching Frontiers: African Cattle Herders of the Atlantic World, 1500–1900 (Yale University Press, 2012) and a 2012-13 Digital Innovation Fellowship from the American Council of Learned Societies, my interests have increasingly aligned with a growing number of scholars from multiple disciplines working from the perspective of Atlantic History and using the tools of the Digital Humanities.
-I currently teach at Louisiana State University.
+I have made various contributions to the theorization of colonialism and landscape, the critique of neo-environmental determinism, to understanding pre-colonial and colonial agriculture and environmental change in Mexico, to revealing African contributions to establishing cattle ranching in the Americas, and to understanding key places in the Americas such as New Orleans.
+You can find out more about that work through the various pages of this website and my current curriculum vitae.